Randomized Continuous Frames in Time-Frequency Analysis: Background: harmonic analysis in phase space

-An important class of Parseval continuous frames are general continuous wavelet transforms based on square integrable representations, or wavelet transforms in short.
+An important class of Parseval continuous frames are generalized continuous wavelet transforms based on square integrable representations \cite[Chapters 2.3--2.5]{Fuhr_wavelet}.
 The general theory of wavelet transforms gives a procedure for constructing Parseval continuous frames, guaranteeing the properties of Definition \ref{CSSframe}.
-Moreover, useful continuous frames that are not wavelet transforms can be constructed using wavelet transforms as building blocks.
+Moreover, some useful continuous frames that are not structured as generalized wavelet transforms are built with generalized wavelet transforms as building blocks.
 For example, the STFT is the restriction of the Schr\"odinger representation of the reduced Heisenberg group to the quotient group relative to the center \cite{Folland_Har}.
-Another example is the LTFT, which we construct in this paper as a combination of STFT and CWT wavelet atoms.
+Another example is the LTFT, which we construct as a combination of STFT and CWT wavelet atoms.
 For more on the theory of continuous wavelet transforms based on square integrable representations we refer the reader to \cite[Chapters 2.3--2.5]{Fuhr_wavelet}, and the classical papers \cite{gmp0,gmp}.
-Next, we recall two well known general continuous wavelet transforms.
+Next, we recall two well-known generalized continuous wavelet transforms.